block-core/blockcore/Documentation/proof-of-stake.md

 #### Target Difficulty

-The difficulty target for the next block, or how hard will it be to find the next valid Kernal to satisfy the target difficulty.
+The difficulty target for the next block, or how hard will it be to find the next valid Kernel to satisfy the target difficulty.

-#### Kernal hash
+#### Kernel hash

 A random sha256 hash created from a number of parameters corresponding to the coinstake.
 A valid stake kernel hash satisfies the target difficulty.